Photos Show Hurricane Dorian Damage In The Bahamas

 toggle caption

-An aerial view of the Marsh Harbour Airport after the storm hit the Abaco Islands on Tuesday.
+An aerial view of Marsh Harbor's airport after the storm hit the Abaco Islands on Tuesday.

 Terran Knowles/Our News Bahamas via Reuters